What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 You should also encourage your employees and customers to provide feedback and suggestions for improving your knowledge base.
 It will ensure that your knowledge base is more valuable to your target audience.

-When it comes to managing customer support and providing efficient solutions, a good knowledge base software tool can be incredibly helpful.
-In this article, we will discuss the top knowledge base software tools available in the market.
+When it’s about managing customer support and providing efficient solutions, a good knowledge base software tool can be incredibly helpful.
+Let us delve into the details.

 1. Omni24